 Drama plays an important part in the school curriculum as it increases pupils' confidence and helps them to explore their feelings and express ideas through theatre productions.
 Drama is a timetabled subject in years 7, 8 and 9.
 In each year, pupils study an aspect of the history of theatre, scripted and unscripted work.
 The emphasis is on performance and enjoyment and practical skills are combined with written work to prepare them for GCSE.

 - help pupils gain an understanding of values and the communication of ideas

-- increase pupils' confidence, creativity and knowledge and understanding of drama forms
+- increase pupils' confidence, creativity, knowledge and understanding of different genres of Drama

 - encourage pupils to create performances and work as part of a team

 - develop opportunities for leadership and develop a lasting enjoyment of Drama

 - promote each pupil’s knowledge of Drama in a social, historical and cultural context.

 Students focus on creating characters and presenting themselves confidently on stage.
 They study Greek Theatre and the course culminates in a production of a short play in which the whole year group participates.

 Students work on improvisation, the acting space and stage layout, poetry and choral speaking.
 They study Victorian melodrama and look at the difference between naturalistic and non-naturalistic theatre.